 It’s important to distinguish the difference between an investment property, flipping a house and a second home.
 Buying a fixer-upper, flipping it and selling it is usually not the same as an investment property because it yields short-term gains.

 The IRS differentiates tax benefits between a second home and an investment property.
 There are different qualifications and tax implications for both.
-If you live somewhere other than your primary residence for more than 14 days or 10 percent of the days you rent it out, it’s considered a second home.
+In some cases, you may be able to generate rental income and tax deductions for expenses in a Second Home, as long as you live there for at least 14 days a year or 10% of the total days the property is rented out.
 That is why an investment property is not usually somewhere you, the owner, would be living.
-Keep in mind, though, that real estate definitions may vary lender to lender.

 Why consider an investment property